esp-rs/esp-hal-community/esp-hal-smartled/README.md

   - `SmartLedAdapter` now takes type parameters describing the timing and LED buffer size.
   - It is no longer needed to allocate a separate buffer and pass it into `new`.
 The `smartLedBuffer!` macro has been removed, and the `buffer_size` function can be used instead to calculate the correct buffer size.
   - Have a look at the documentation or the [example](https://github.com/kleinesfilmroellchen/esp-hal-smartled/blob/main/examples/hello_rgb.rs) for details.

+### Future features

+- Release a version 1 once the RMT peripheral is stable.
+- LED data streaming via continuous RMT transmission.
+This would massively improve the throughput of the driver, especially for large LED counts.
+It needs support on the RMT peripheral side in `esp-hal`, where such work is explicitly planned.
+- `embedded-graphics` support by treating the LED chain as a 2D display.

+If you really need one of them, please tell me about it!

 ## License